zulip/docker-zulip/README.md

 4. You can execute the upgrade by running:

 ```
-# Stops the old zulip container; this beings your downtime
+# Stops the old zulip container; this begins your downtime
 docker-compose stop
 # Boots the new zulip container; this ends your downtime
 docker-compose up